berensp/berensp.github.io/_posts/2024-07-29-delighters.md

 Joking aside, this is nontrivial to me, because I have had my share of running-related knee and shin and foot woes, some of which were attributable to going too far in shoes whose midsoles I had already stomped out.

-So it's an insight which I find valuable.
+So, it's an insight which I find valuable.
 And the mechanism is a convenient one, since the alternative to this tracker is some kind of manual tracking, which, honestly, ain't gonna happen.

 Ergo high user value (at least for me) + $0 (included) = *delighter feature* per the Kano Model; a useful, albeit not-terribly-quantitatively-rigorous framework.